IBM/aspera-cli/docs/README.md

 ascli preview scan --overwrite=always
 ```

-When the preview generator is first executed it will create a file: `.aspera_access_key` in the preview's folder which contains the access key used.
+When the preview generator is first executed, it creates a file `.aspera_access_key` in the previews folder, which contains the access key used.
-On subsequent run it reads this file and check that previews are generated for the same access key, else it fails.
+On subsequent runs, it reads this file and checks that previews are generated for the same access key, else it fails.
 This is to prevent clash of different access keys using the same root.

 ### Configuration for Execution in scheduler